BtheGit/redux-redux/README.md

 }
 ```

 Now you may notice two things about the above code.
-First of all, as long as changeState isn't resolved we won't be able to fire another one.
+First of all, as long as changeState hasn't resolved (finished running) we won't be able to fire another one.
 That means we don't have to worry about someone nesting changeState calls.
 The second thing you might notice is that we referenced a variable isChangingState that we never declared.
 That doesn't work of course, but where should we declare it?
 Well, it can't be inside this function because then if the function gets called twice we also get two instances of isChangingState which negates the purpose of only having one.
-So we'll have to store it outside the function, so even if the function is called multiple times at once, each instance of the function points at the same isChangingState.
+So we'll have to store it outside the function, so even if the function is called multiple times, each instance of the function points at the same isChangingState instead of it's own local version.

 ```javascript
 {